-Lately I’ve been treated as an unadapted person by my friends because of my rejection to this message app.
-They say that a techie professional (as I consider myself) must use this application and they always ask me “Why don’t you use WhatsApp?”, so here is my answer.
+Lately I’ve been classified as an unadapted person by my friends and coligues because of my rejection to this messaging app.
+They say that a techie professional (as I consider myself) should use this application and they always ask me “Why don’t you use WhatsApp?”, so here is my answer.

 In economics there is the well known Law of Diminishing Returns, which simply states that at some point the levels of profits gained is less than the amount of money or energy invested.

-Well, what it has to do with using WhatsApp?
+Well, what it has to do with WhatsApp?
 In my opinion, and what I see in most of my friends, is that this very powerful app is just too much for the job.
 Most of them misuse the application with hundreds of meaningless messages and pointless pictures.
-Finally they productivity decreases reading unnecessary messages.
+Finally they productivity decreases paying attention to unnecessary messages.

 Last week I was surprised by the average times a person checks on they mobile.
 The number was 150 times a day!
 But does this constant checking made any significant impact on they productivity.
 I highly doubt it.